geisa/specification/source/system-architecture.rst

 |geisa-adm-hdr|

-In a full implementation of the GEISA architecture, there is a GEISA Edge Management System (EMS) that implements the ADM interface described in :doc:`app-management`.
+In a full implementation of the GEISA architecture, there is a GEISA Edge Management System (EMS) that implements the ADM interface described in :doc:`adm`.
 The EMS implements a network protocol based interface and is able to use that protocol to interact with ADM interface conformant GEISA platform implementations.
 Internal details of the EMS are beyond the scope of this specification.
 GEISA simply requires that a conformant EMS expose the required